 Aug 28, 2017

 US-based Trenten Beram beat the much-favored Quach Cong Lich (5th in Asian Champs) to win the SEA Games 400m by the narrowest of Margins.

-The Other Filipino in the race, the ever-smiling Edgardo Alejan the 2015 SEA Bronze medallist and 2017 SEA Silver medallist, this time finished outside of the medals in 7th in 47.68.
-Perhaps at 30 looming towards the end of his 8-year career in the national team.
+The Other Filipino in the race, the ever-smiling Edgardo Alejan, the 2015 SEA Bronze medallist, and the 2017 SEA Silver medallist, finished outside the 7th in 47.68.
+Perhaps at 30, looming towards the end of his 8-year career in the national team.